stratdev3/SimpleW/documentation/simplew/docs/addons/jsonengine-newtonsoft.md

 # Newtonsoft

-The [`SimpleW.JsonEngine.Newtonsoft`](https://www.nuget.org/packages/SimpleW.JsonEngine.Newtonsoft) is an optional integration package that allows you to run a **SimpleW server** using the **Microsoft.Extensions.Hosting** infrastructure.
+The [`SimpleW.JsonEngine.Newtonsoft`](https://www.nuget.org/packages/SimpleW.JsonEngine.Newtonsoft) is an optional integration package that replaces the default SimpleW JSON engine with **Newtonsoft.Json**.

 ## Using Newtonsoft.Json